Tuscoco/Tuscoco/README.md

 ###

 <h4 align="center">Welcome to my GitHub profile!
-I'm a Computer Science student at PUC Minas with a keen interest in game development and backend engineering.
-Currently, I'm building a solid foundation in backend development and APIs, while exploring skills that will eventually support my journey into game development.
-I'm excited to continue learning and developing a versatile skill set to create impactful digital experiences, whether in games or backend systems.</h4>
+I'm a Computer Science student at PUC Minas, currently focused on strengthening my knowledge of Algorithms and Data Structures.
+My goal is to build a solid foundation in problem-solving and computational thinking, essential for software development and future game development projects.
+I'm always looking for new challenges to expand my skills and create impactful digital solutions.</h4>

 ###